samfitgen/trgen/docs/Road-Rolling_Road_Race-High_Volume.md

 > 30-second active recovery, 2 minutes of Tempo work, and then a second 2-minute
 > effort at 115% FTP that concludes with a 30-second kick at 120% FTP.
 >
-> Endurance intervals between each interval are 10 minutes long.
+> Recovery intervals between each interval are 10 minutes long.

 ### Sunday